 Major global analysis offers hope for saving the wild side of staple food crops

-Global efforts to adapt staple foods like rice, wheat and potato to climate change have been given a major boost today as new research shows the whereabouts of their wild cousins.
-These wild relations could offer beneficial qualities to help major crops become more productive and resilient in the face of future climates and new threats.
+Global efforts to adapt staple foods like rice, wheat and potato to climate change were given a major boost today as new research shows the whereabouts of their wild cousins which could help us develop new varieties.

 This new analysis assesses 29 of the world’s most important food crops and reveals severe threats to just over half of their wild relatives, as they are not adequately saved in genebanks and not available to researchers and plant breeders for crop improvement.

 The world's poorest will be hit first and hardest

 Adapting agriculture to climate change is one of the most urgent challenges of our time.Dr Ruth Eastwood, Kew’s Millennium Seed Bank

 Climate change is predicted to cause the substantial decline of agricultural production in the coming decades, and together with rising food prices, this will hit the poorest first and hardest.
 This global analysis forms part of a larger partnership to collect and conserve the wild relatives of the world’s major food crops.